Free activities in Oslo with kids

 Free swimming by the fjord or in the forest, with a map of the most family-friendly spots.

-See baby-friendly beaches in OsloPlaygrounds
+See baby-friendly beaches in OsloWading pools

-Over 70 public playgrounds around the city, plus a few indoor alternatives.
+Over 1200 public playgrounds around the city, plus a few indoor alternatives.

 See all playgroundsThe libraries (Deichman)